cagdass/afshan-bot/README.md

 # Afshan Bot

-A Telegram bot that sends you the the text and the images from Afshan's columns in Bilnews about as soon as they are out.
+A Telegram bot, (@afshanwrites_bot)[https://telegram.me/afshanwrites_bot], that sends you the the text and the images from Afshan's columns in Bilnews about as soon as they are out.